Generalized bipyramids and hyperbolic volumes of alternating $k$-uniform tiling links: Computing volumes of tiling links

-The vertical edges inside the two crossings at each end of the bigon are isotopic to one another, so we collapse them down to a single edge as in \cite{Menasco} (see also \cite{AR}).
-This means that $B_1$ and $B_3$ each contribute two equatorial edges to this edge class, and $B_2$ and $B_4$ contribute one equatorial edge each to this edge class.
-So we need $2 \beta_1 + 2\beta_3 + \beta_2 + \beta_4 = 2 \pi$.
-But since $\alpha_2 = \alpha_4$, we know $\beta_2 = \beta_4$ so the desired equation follows from the previous equations.
-Note in particular we know $\beta_1 + \beta_2 + \beta_3 = \pi$.
+The equatorial edges which run from the undercrossings to the overcrossings at each end of the bigon are isotopic to one another, so we collapse them down to a single edge as in \cite{Menasco, AR}.
+The collapsed edge is labeled by 1 in Figure \ref{bigongluing}.

-As in Figure \ref{cuspbigon}, we see how the rhombi corresponding to each of the ideal equatorial vertices of the bipyramids glue together to create the cusp.
-Again, we see that the top and bottom edges of the resulting figure glue to one another via a Euclidean translation.
-Again, this implies that the cusp inherits a complete Euclidean structure.
+This means that $B_1$ and $B_3$ each contribute two equatorial edges to this edge class, and $B_2$ and $B_4$ each contribute one equatorial edge.
+Therefore the total dihedral angle around this edge class is

-We now show in each of the three cases of spherical, Euclidean and hyperbolic tilings, that from our bipyramids, we can obtain an ideal tetrahedral decomposition into explicit tetrahedra that satisfy Thurston's gluing equations.
-Hence the bipyramids do yield a complete hyperbolic structure to the manifolds.
+where the first equation follows from the definition of the $\beta_i$ and the second follows from \eqref{eqn:sum2pi_bigon}.
+Therefore the sum of the dihedral angles about every edge is $2\pi$, as desired.
+Note in addition that since $\alpha_2 = \alpha_4$, we also have $\beta_1 + \beta_2 + \beta_3 = \pi$.

-We first consider the spherical case.
-In \cite{Menasco} and implicitly in \cite{ThurstonNotes}, a method is given to decompose an alternating link complement in $S^3$ into two combinatorially equivalent polyhedra, with the gluings on the faces provided to reproduce the link complement.
-Although here, we use the face-centered bipyramids to decompose the link complements, in the case of links in $S^3$, one need only cut each bipyramid open along its equatorial polygon, and glue all the top halves of bipyramids together and the bottom halves together to attain Menasco's decomposition into two polyhedra.
-Note that these two polyhedra are both combinatorially equivalent and isometric, with all totally geodesic faces.
-The polyhedra are then easily decomposed into ideal tetrahedra (cone all vertices to one vertex for instance), which because of how the bipyramids glue up, will satisfy Thurston's gluing equations.
+\para{Cusp structure, bigon case} In order to show that the cusp tori inherit a Euclidean structure, we again consider how the links of equatorial vertices patch together.
+As in Figure \ref{cuspbigon}, we see how the rhombi corresponding to each of the equatorial vertices glue together to create the cusps.

-In then Euclidean case, each ideal regular $n$-bipyramid decomposes into $n$ ideal tetrahedra glued around the central edge from one apex to the other.
-The collection of resulting ideal tetrahedra satisfy the Thurston gluing equations and thus give a complete hyperbolic structure to the manifold.
+Again, we see that around each vertex of the cusp tiling the rhombi glue with total angle $2\pi$ and that the top and bottom edges of the resulting figures glue to each other via translations, hence the holonomy of a meridian is a translation.
+Together, these imply as above that the holonomy of the longitude must also be a translation and we obtain a complete structure on the cusp $C$.